 Is There Such a Thing As Too Much Masturbation?

-It really all depends on certain factors.
-Masturbation has overwhelmingly positive effects both physically and mentally for your body (we’ve already pointed out a lot of these benefits here!).
+What counts as too much masturbation really all depends on certain factors.
+Masturbation has overwhelmingly positive effects both physically and mentally for your body (we’ve already pointed out how masturbation can help you relax and feel good!).
 That said, as with anything in life, too much of anything can be bad for you.

 In this case, the point when ‘too much masturbation’ might be a problem is when it affects your daily life.
 Are you missing work?
 Skipping school or passing up a night out with friends or family on a regular basis to masturbate just one more time?
 Then you might have a problem with excessive masturbation.
 The same can be said if it begins serving as an escape from relationship issues or becomes a substitute for real-life relationships.